 Present Value vs Future Value – Key Differences

 The key differences between Present Value vs Future Value are as follows –

-  - Present value is crucial because it is more reliable value and an analyst can be almost certain about that value, on the other hand since the future value is a projected figure no one can fully rely on that figure as in the future something can happen which can affect the projections.
+- Present value is crucial because it is a more reliable value, and an analyst can be almost certain about that value.
+On the other hand, since the future value is a projected figure, no one can fully rely on that figure as in the future, something can happen, which can affect the projections.

-  - Present value technique uses discounting to find out the investment’s value on today’s date.
-Future value technique uses compounding to find out the investment’s future value.
+- The present value technique uses discounting to find out the investment’s value on today’s date.
+The future value technique uses compounding to find out the investment’s future value.